Social enterprise: Origins and definitions

-In 1978, at Beechwood College in the UK, the term and concept of Social Enterprise were developed by Freer Spreckley as an alternative commercial organisational model to private businesses, co-operatives, and public enterprises.
+The first description of a social enterprise as a democratically owned and run trading organisation that is financially independent, has social objectives and operates in an environmentally responsible way, was put forward by Freer Spreckley in the UK in 1978 and later written as a publication in 1981.
+It was developed as an alternative commercial organisational model to private businesses, co-operatives, and public enterprises.
 The concept, at that time, had five main principles divided into three values and two paradigm shifts.
-The two paradigm shifts were:
+The three values, now referred to as the triple bottom line were: